ConvertKit/convertkit-wordpress/readme.txt

 2. Add stunning landing pages

 == Changelog ==

+### 1.6.2 2018-07-12
+* Fix for this message when Landing Page is set to None: PHP Notice:  Undefined offset: 0
+* Fix for new form builder being used in shortcode with "form" attribute instead of "id"

 ### 1.6.1 2018-07-03
 * Fix for landing pages not showing in the admin area drop down